 Then the interviewee started to turn toward me: “And how much do they pay at the slaughterhouse for the cow?”

 “For this one, 700 pounds, it will be some 90 pesos total.”

 Ninety Cuban pesos is less than four U.S. Dollars.
 Almost what this peasant paid to hire transport to the slaughterhouse.

 “But they will give you some of the meat?”

 “No, nothing my son.
 And afterwards I have to take more paperwork to the vet, get the stamps on it and pay more.
 I’m the owner of the cow, but I have to give an account to the State of everything I do with her, even after her death.”

 And he smiled at the absurdity, while I ended up outraged at so much abuse.
-But the hardest thing is not the cow itself that the law forces you to give to State functionaries, after having raised it for so many years, without help from any State enterprise; the worst is not even the possibility that the children of this peasant eat a lunch of offal and their mother suffers from low iron, while the fortunate functionaries eat the meat itself but avoid the sun and the getting up at dawn, and others meet and exhort and scold the farmers so that they will keep on working, and others spy on them so that everything gets works.
+But the hardest thing is not the cow itself that the law forces you to give to State functionaries, after having raised it for so many years, without help from any State enterprise; the worst is not even the possibility that the children of this peasant eat a lunch of offal and their mother suffers from low iron, while the fortunate functionaries eat the meat itself but avoid the sun and the getting up at dawn, and others meet and exhort and scold the farmers so that they will keep on working, and others spy on them so that everything gets done.
 The hardest thing, the most devastating was the end of the conversation.

 “And you don’t protest all of this?”